This is part 4 of the codetect series:

 PostgreSQL added:

 Worse, HNSW is an approximate nearest neighbor algorithm.
 It can miss results that brute-force would have found.
-We traded guaranteed correctness for scalability we didn't need.
+We traded guaranteed correctness for scalability that most users didn't need.

 RRF Fusion Had a Fatal Bug Hiding in Plain Sight